America’s best long-weekend escapes

 Santa Fe to Taos, New Mexico

-Galleries, markets and Pueblo revival architecture fill New Mexico’s enchanting state capital, where centuries-old plazas and chapels sit comfortably alongside contemporary art installations and murals.
+Galleries, markets, and Pueblo revival architecture fill New Mexico’s enchanting state capital, where centuries-old plazas and chapels sit comfortably alongside contemporary art installations and murals.
 Next, the aptly named High Road winds and curls through thick forest that opens up to views of the red-and-grey Jemez Mountains.

 Santa Fe to Taos, New Mexico

 The road continues to the traditional weaving village of Chimayó and El Santuario de Chimayó, a church dating back to 1816 whose “miraculous dirt” is believed by some to have healing properties.
-Taos Pueblo, with its still-occupied 1,000-year-old adobe buildings, is temporarily closed, but check for updates.
-Finally, visitors can return to Santa Fe via a different route: the Low Road loops back from Taos and unveils entirely different landscapes, weaving down to the banks of the Rio Grande and ducking through a narrow canyon.
+Tour Taos Pueblo, whose 1,000-year-old adobe buildings are still occupied, before returning to Santa Fe via a different route.

 New York City to Cayuga Lake, New York